 Regardless, drivers who commit accidents that cause considerable harm to the company’s property, profits, relationships, and/or reputation are more likely to be fired.

-Once an accident has occurred and been reported, the insurance agency or agencies providing driver and/or trucking company insurance investigate the accident and collect their evidence to defend against any potential claims that their customers may have.
-When researching a possible complaint, an 18 Wheeler attorney may review employment documents, driver certificates, trucking records, inspection records, maintenance records, and/or past driving violation citations to see if the driver or trucking company is cutting corners not adhering to necessary safety regulations.
-In addition, transport companies usually check drivers involved in an accident, whether they were responsible for the accident or not.
+Once an accident has occurred and been reported, the insurance agency or agencies providing driver and trucking company insurance investigate.
+The accident and collect evidence to defend against any potential claims that their customers may have.
+When researching a possible complaint, an 18 Wheeler attorney may review employment documents, driver certificates, trucking records, inspection records, maintenance records, and/or past driving violation citations to see if the driver or trucking company is cutting corners and not adhering to necessary safety regulations.
+In addition, transport companies usually check whether drivers were involved in an accident and whether they were responsible for the accident or not.

 Whether you are found guilty or not, you will most likely be required to undergo a drug and alcohol test immediately after a car accident through a company of your employer’s choice.

-You will need to collect evidence to show that the truck driver was responsible for the accident, that you were injured, and that you suffered financial damage that can be compensated as a result of the accident.
-The only cases where truck drivers will not be fired as employees after an accident is if it can be proven that they were not responsible for the accident.
-Many truck drivers who have considered employees of a trucking company keep their jobs after an accident unless the accident was caused by an illegal act, such as driving with driving problems.
+You will need to collect evidence to show that the truck driver was responsible for the accident.
+That you were injured, and that you suffered financial damage that can be compensated as a result of the accident.
+The only cases where truck drivers will not be fired as employees after an accident is if it can be proven.
+That they were not responsible for the accident.
+Many truck drivers who have been considered employees of a trucking company keep their jobs.
+After an accident unless the accident was caused by an illegal act, such as driving with driving problems.